Our Dental Services

 Fluoride

-Dental Sealants
+Dental Sealant

-The first of these molars grow when children are about six years old.
-Another set comes about six years later.
+Dental Sealants are mainly used to protect the chewing surfaces of the permanent back teeth (molars).
 Sealants are used as a preventive measure against tooth decay.
 They fill in the nooks, crannies and crevices on the chewing surface where cavities can begin.
 They lower the risk of tooth decay on the chewing surfaces of molars.

 Digital X-Rays